Fruit Cobbler Cake

 - Spoon the fruit on top.
 Do not mix the fruit into the batter.

-- Serve hot with vanilla ice cream.
-(Also good cold.)
+- Serve hot with vanilla ice cream or whipped cream.
+It's also good cold.

 - Use whole wheat flour.

 - Replace some of the flour with oatmeal.
-(Of course, then
+Of course, then it becomes a crisp, sort of.

 - Use a bit less sugar.